binance/binance-spot-api-docs/user-data-stream.md

   "Z": "0.00000000",             // Cumulative quote asset transacted quantity "Y": "0.00000000",             // Last quote asset transacted quantity (i.e. lastPrice * lastQty) "Q": "0.00000000",             // Quote Order Qty
+  "D": 1668680518494,            // Trailing Time; This is only visible if the trailing stop order has been activated.
   "j": 1,                        // Strategy ID; This is only visible if the strategyId parameter was provided upon order placement
   "J": 1000000                   // Strategy Type; This is only visible if the strategyType parameter was provided upon order placement
+  "W": 1499405658657,            // Working Time; This is only visible if the order has been placed on the book.
-}
+  "V": "NONE"                    // SelfTradePreventionMode }
 ```